kellyjonbrazil/jello/README.md

 }
 ```

+> Note: Dot notation is not supported with the `-R` option unless the library used to
+> convert the raw string supports this. (e.g. `python-benedict`)

 ### Setting Custom Colors via Environment Variable
 Custom colors can be set via the `JELLO_COLORS` environment variable.
 Any colors set in the environment variable will take precedence over any colors set in the initialization file. (see [Advanced Usage](https://github.com/kellyjonbrazil/jello/blob/master/ADVANCED_USAGE.md))